rancher-sandbox/hypper/docs/user/tutorials/quickstart.md

 $ hypper repo add bitnami https://charts.bitnami.com/bitnami
 ```

 You can add several repositories.
-Let's add also a repository containig charts
+Let's add a repository containing charts
 with some Hypper functionality:

 ```terminal
 $ hypper repo add rancher-charts https://charts.rancher.io
 ```

-Now, you can list the repository that Hypper can access:
+Now, you can list the repositories that Hypper can install charts from:

 ```terminal
 $ hypper repo list